parse-community/docs/_includes/rest/objects.md

 </code></pre>
 </div>

-The response body is a JSON object containing by default an `updatedAt` field with the timestamp of the update.
+The response body is a JSON object containing, by default, an `updatedAt` field with the timestamp of the update.

 ```json
 {